 The next morning we’re up early for an 8am visit to the Elephant Sanctuary in the Crags.
 We’re the first visitors of the day and are met by a small team of guides.

-There are five elephants in total when we arrive but we’ll be spending the morning with just three of them.
+There are five elephants in total when we arrive but we’ll be spending the morning with three of them.
 The guides walk to the far reaches of the property where the elephants are standing and slowly they start to walk in our direction.
 As they come nearer, I have one of those heart-fluttering moments.
-These creatures are huge and sweet and powerful all at the same time, and these three are on their way to visit us, just us!
+These creatures are huge and sweet and powerful all at the same time, and they’re on their way to visit us.

-I don’t think I wiped the smile off my face all morning.
-I feel like a little kid with a brand new puppy.
-The first thing we do is walk them, which you do by cupping your hand like a hook and letting them place their trunk inside it.
-Their trunks are heavy and wet with mucus but that’s the last thing you care about when you embrace you’re communicating with an elephant.
+I smiled the whole day.
+We were able to walk them, which you do by cupping your hand like a hook and letting them place their trunk inside it.
+Their trunks are heavy and wet with mucus but who cares when you realize you’re actually walking with an elephant.
 I walk looking straight ahead of me while this massive animal follows a foot behind, his trunk in my hand.
 The guide is there, of course, to watch over us and make sure all goes smoothly.
-But there is one moment when I look back, and for a second, I remember that this animal could trample me in a heartbeat if he wanted to.
-That thought comes and goes quickly, and as it does, I’m back in my bliss.
+But there’s a moment I look back and remember this animal could trample me in a heartbeat if he wanted to.
+A little unnerving, but I’m still in my bliss.

-After some brief education from the guides and some demonstrations from the elephants, we had an opportunity to touch different parts of them – their ears, their eyelashes, their feet.
-I’m surprised that their entire body is covered with short course black hairs.
+After some education and demonstrations from the guides, we were able to touch different parts of them – their ears, their eyelashes, their feet.
+I’m surprised their entire body is covered with short course black hairs.
 I’ve always assumed their body was just the grey leathery skin, but it’s not.

 Next, it was my turn to take a ride.
 Nick opted out.
 With just a blanket draped over the elephant, no saddle or seat, the guide and I straddle the elephant and ride through the field.
 The other two elephants come along and they walk in a straight line, with each elephant linking their trunks to the tail of the one in front.
 The guides tells me this is a comfort to the elephants, just like humans holding hands or hugging.
 The elephants walk together for security, which in turn, keeps the riders secure.

-Once we’re in the car, Nick tells me that he feels bad for these elephants, and I understand what he means.
-While they were being handled by the guides, he had the sense of them not being in control of their own lives, essentially being trained to perform for humans.
-It’s true, they are, but it’s also two-fold.
-On the one hand, these are rescued elephants who are being cared for and will live out their lives without fear of being poached – a horrible reality for many wild animals in Africa.
-Yes, they are trained, but from what we saw, it seemed very humane.
-Perhaps that’s a bit naïve, but sadly, I know far worse exists.
+Once we’re in the car, Nick tells me he feels bad for the animals, and I get it.
+I felt it too.
+While I loved being able to interact with them, in order to do that, there has to be some manipulation of this wild animal.
+On the one hand, these are rescued elephants who are being cared for and will live out their lives without fear of being poached – a horrible reality in Africa.
 On the other hand, they’re not in the wild and therefore are not in control of their destiny.
 They do have to conform to a set of rules in order to live peacefully on this land.

 We go back to the Lodge and check out.
 Our next stop is one of the biggest highlights of our trip – the Fountain Shack at Robberg.